slipperyseal/jetpack/README.md

     go run jetpack.go Monty_on_the_Run.sid >mort.avr.s

-Jetpack was originally written to convert `Monty_on_the_Run.sid` and has support for its self modifying code.
+Jetpack was originally written to convert `Monty_on_the_Run.sid` and has support for its self-modifying code.
 Other SIDs have been successfully converted, but success depends on how that code works, self-modifying code being the main issue.
 6502 code might replace its own instructions in memory or immediate values loaded by instructions.
 AVR code exists in flash memory, not SRAM, plus the replacement of